75th Innovation Command: Current units

 Also now known as the U.S. Army Reserve Innovation Command (USARIC), as of January 2018, this unit was designated as the 75th Innovation Command and all previously subordinate units outside of headquarters and headquarters company were assigned to the 84th Training Command.

 Current Mission: "The 75th Innovation Command drives operational innovation, concepts, and capabilities to enhance the readiness and lethality of the Future Force by leveraging the unique skills, agility, and private sector connectivity of America's Army Reserve."
-USARIC is designed to be in direct support of Army Futures Command.
+USARIC is designed to be in direct support of Transformation and Training Command.
 With a requirement for senior officers and NCOs to research and publish thought leadership, there are several publications across disciplines by its members.

 Current Commander and Command Sergeant Major are MG Martin F. Klein and CSM Kristal Florquist.
 Current Deputy Commander is BG Robert E. Guidry.